hspaay/iotc.golang/README.md

-# iotconnect.golang
+# iotc.golang

-iotconnect.golang is an implementation of the IotConnect standard for publishing and subscribing to IoT information on a message bus.
+iotc.golang is an implementation of the IotConnect standard for publishing and subscribing to IoT information on a message bus.
 This library is part of the reference implementation.
-The standard can be found at: https://github.com/hspaay/iotconnect.standard
+The standard can be found at: https://github.com/hspaay/iotc.standard

 ## Status